ZiggyV/gulp-sass-boilerplate/readme.md

 ------
 ### <a name="sass"></a> Sass

 This boilerplate uses Sass as its CSS preprocessor.
 To keep our code clean and DRY (Don't Repeat Yourself), we split our Sass code into multiple files and folders.
-I based this boilerplate on the [Sass Guidelines architecture](https://sass-guidelin.es/#architecture "Sass Guidelines"), but I only use 4 different folders and 1 main file (main.scss) where we import all of our seperate files.
+This boilerplate is based on the [Sass Guidelines architecture](https://sass-guidelin.es/#architecture "Sass Guidelines"), but it only uses 4 different folders and 1 main file (main.scss) where we import all of our seperate files.

 Our Sass folder structure looks like this: